 Vascular endothelial growth factors (VEGF) are proteins that act as dimers to mediate angiogenesis by binding to their cellular receptors (VEGFR).
 Upon ligand binding VEGFRs dimerize and initiate a raft of signaling cascades via their intracellular tyrosine kinase domains.
 VEGFs and their receptors play a role in tumor vascularization and are major targets of anti-cancer therapies.

-In order to characterize afﬁnities of VEGF isoforms binding to VEGFR2, assays are required that quantitatively and kinetically report on these interactions.
+In order to characterize afﬁnities of VEGF isoforms binding to VEGFR2, binding assays are required that quantitatively and kinetically report on these interactions.

 A novel labeling technique stoichiometrically labels the VEGF family member VEGF165a with the ﬂuorophore TMR.
 The modiﬁed ligand was used in conjunction with NanoLuciferase-coupled VEGFR2 (NLuc VEGFR2) in a cellular NanoBRET assay.